SylphAI-Inc/AdalFlow/docs/source/index.rst

 .. and Customizability

-Simplicity
+Maxium Customizability & Composability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Developers who are building real-world Large Language Model (LLM) applications are the real heroes.
 As a library, we provide them with the fundamental building blocks with 100% clarity and simplicity.

 - Two fundamental and powerful base classes: `Component` for the pipeline and `DataClass` for data interaction with LLMs.
-- We end up with less than two levels of subclasses. :doc:`developer_notes/class_hierarchy`.
+- We end up with less than two levels of class inheritance. :doc:`developer_notes/class_hierarchy`.
-- The result is a library with bare minimum abstraction, providing developers with maximum customizability.
+- The result is a library with bare minimum abstraction, providing developers with *maximum customizability and composability*.

 .. - We use 10X less code than other libraries to achieve 10X more robustness and flexibility.